FUSAKLA/promruval/docs/validations.md

 > Queries live prometheus instance, requires the `prometheus` config to be set.

 This validation runs the expression against the actual Prometheus instance and checks if it ends with error.
-Possibly you can set maximum allowed query execution time and maximum number of resulting timeseries.
+Possibly you can set maximum allowed query execution time and maximum number of resulting time series.

 ```yaml
 params: